danielrileyde/danielrileyde/README.md

-## Hi there, I'm Daniel Riley-Dittmann 👋
+## Hello there, I'm Daniel Riley-Dittmann 👋

 ### A Berlin-based junior full-stack engineer with a degree in graphic design.